bigdatakid/mongodb-atlas-crash-course/README.md

 #### Test the GET Webhook
 Since this is a REST-based API, we can basically use just about any tool that we are comfortable with.
-For example, one could test with a Python script, the command-line utility curl, or [Postman](https://www.getpostman.com/).
+For example, one could test with a Python script, the command-line utility curl.

 MongoDB Stitch makes this incredibly easy.
 If you click on the **Settings** tab for our webhook, it will provide the Webhook URL.